sd-powell/portfolio_project_3/README.md

 #### Defensive Programming

-Defensive programming principles have been applied across the site to safeguard functionality and restrict access to authorised users only.
-Permission checks are in place to ensure that only superusers can perform admin-level tasks such as editing or deleting system-wide content.
-When a user attempts to access a restricted page or function without the appropriate permissions, they are redirected to a login page.
-This approach not only reinforces secure behaviour but also improves user experience by clearly communicating access boundaries.
+**Defensive programming principles** have been applied throughout the site to protect functionality and ensure that only **authorised users** can access sensitive actions.
+Permission checks are in place to restrict admin-level tasks — such as editing or deleting system-wide content — to superusers only.

+If a user attempts to access a **restricted page** or function without the appropriate permissions, they are redirected to the login page.
+This approach reinforces secure behaviour and improves user experience by clearly communicating access boundaries and preventing unexpected errors.

 #### Footer